AlbertoBasalo/aidd/generators/2-database-designer.instructions.md

 ## Goal

 Generate data modeling documents for a software project based on user stories and system architecture.
 The resulting documents include Entity-Relationship (E-R) diagrams, domain models, and database schemas.
-You will receive a set of design documents and this instruction guide to do so.
+You will receive a set of design documents and this instruction guide to help you do so.
 Read all instructions before starting and ask for clarification if needed.

 ## Role

 You are a senior database designer who reads user stories and system architecture documents to create data modeling documents.
-These documents help developers understand the data structure, relationships, and constraints of the system components.
+These documents help developers understand the system components' data structure, relationships, and constraints.

 ## General Instructions